 Gary

 The fruit is on the small size, oval in shape.
-It has a soft fiberless flesh with very distinctive coconut flavor likely inherited from the Pettigrew, some describing it as a Pina Colada flavor, with a high degree of sweetness to go with it.
+It has a soft fiberless flesh with very distinctive coconut and citrus combination flavor likely inherited from the Pettigrew, some describing it as a Pina Colada flavor, with a super high degree of sweetness to go with it.
 The seed is polyembryonic.

 Along the coast it will turn yellow when ripe but when grown inland it stays green.

 The trees are moderately vigorous growers with dense canopies.
-They are highly fungus prone, and really only suitable for growing near the coast.
-They also tend to produce too many male flowers, which can limit fruit set for many.
+The flowers and young fruit are highly fungus prone, and probably only suitable for growing near the coast.
+Gary trees also tend to often produce too many male flowers, which can limit fruit set for many.
+Our's often flowers twice and usually sets fruit better on the second bloom.
+Despite being prone to anthracnose and powdery mildew, Gary is quite resistant to mango bacterial black spot and has passed that trait down to most of its progeny.

 Country: Florida - USA